matthew-andrews/mattandre.ws/source/_posts/week-notes-1.md

 **Week notes will be:**

 - Weekly.
-Except that some weeks will be too quiet or too busy and therefore will not be written.
+Except that some weeks will be too quiet or too busy and therefore notes will not be written.
 - Containing the kind of content I might [tweet](https://twitter.com/andrewsmatt) then wait an hour then retrospectively realise it was not worth tweeting then delete.

 In other words, what follows is unreliable low-grade content.
 Enjoy.